This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Repair of DNA Damage: NER, Direct Reversal”.

 11. It is good that Guanine methyl transferase is absent in human beings.

-Explanation: While de-alkylating agents could lead to direct reversal of the damages, yet it is a suicide protease.
+Explanation: While de-alkylating agents could lead to the direct reversal of the damages, yet it is a suicide protease.
 One molecule is irreversibly inactivated in correcting single methylation damage.
 It is wasteful, and eukaryotes have better ways of taking care of the methylation like BER.

 12. What is the molecule released in 2nd step of Alk B reaction which returns the base to normal form?